 Every writer has a file of unfinished, abandoned, or forgotten manuscripts.
-So don’t think that you are alone when you start having doubts about your book.
+So don’t think you are alone when you start having doubts about your book.

 As in any walk of life, you don’t always succeed.
 You win a few, and you lose a few.